 Web pages are currently available in English, German and French as part of a testing period for multilingualism.
-All other official EU languages will be introduced by the end of quarter 2, 2022.
+All other official EU languages will be introduced by early 2023.

 Linguists in the Commission have translated landing pages for each policy area.
 Other pages use eTranslation (see the specific notice), the Commission’s machine translation service.